KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-walkthrough.md

 ## Observing the Orderbook

 MarketMaker 2.0 uses a decentralized orderbook to allow users to buy and sell from each other without having to rely on a centralized service.
 This gives it an increased level of security, as there is no central agency that can manipulate prices.
-This also prevents "wash" trading, where trading activity is faked to give a false appearance to exchange users.
+This also prevents "wash" trading, where trading activity is faked.

 To see the orderbook's current state, execute the following command: